MarcooLopez/Genomic-Selection/README.md

 where *X* is a full-rank desig matrix for the fixed effects ![](https://latex.codecogs.com/gif.latex?%5Cmathbf%7B%5Cbeta%7D), *Z* is the design matrix for the random effects ![](https://latex.codecogs.com/gif.latex?%5Cmathbf%7Bu%7D), and the residuals ![](https://latex.codecogs.com/gif.latex?%5Cmathbold%7B%5Cvarepsilon%7D) are distributed Normal with constant variance ![](https://latex.codecogs.com/gif.latex?%5Cmathbf%7B%5Cvarepsilon%7D%5Csim%20N%28%5Ctextbf%7B0%7D%2CI%5Csigma%5E2_%5Cvarepsilon%29).

+In this case, we will suppose that the only fixed effect is the overall mean.
+Thus, for the *i*th individual, the model above becomes

 ### 1. G-BLUP model
 Random effects are assumed to follow a Normal distribution
 ![](https://latex.codecogs.com/gif.latex?%5Ctextbf%7Bu%7D%5Csim%20N%280%2C%5Csigma%5E2_u%5Ctextbf%7BK%7D%29),